matthewsides/Mathematics/README.md

 ### (0.4) How to use integral calculus to solve practical problems involving area

+#### Calculus
+The fundamental idea of calculus is to study change by studying "instantaneous" change, by which we mean changes over tiny intervals of time.

 #### Integral
 In mathematics, an integral assigns numbers to functions in a way that can describe displacement, area, volume, and other concepts that arise by combining infinitesimal data.